Generalised Gaussian states in group field theory and $\mathfrak{su(1,1)}$ quantum cosmology: Gaussian states

 Gaussian states can be defined in several equivalent ways.
 Traditionally, they are presented in quantum mechanics textbooks as states whose characteristic functions and quasi-probability distributions (also known as Wigner functions) are Gaussian functions.
 Equivalently, especially in the quantum optics and quantum information literature, Gaussian states are often described as states which are fully determined by the first and second canonical moments only \cite{TextSerafini}.
 Other characterisations are possible, both physical (as minimum uncertainty states) and mathematical (see \cite{Lucas} for connections to complex structures and symplectic forms).

-We will focus on an equivalent but more operational definition of Gaussian states, given as Gibbs states of generic second order Hamiltonians of bosonic fields \cite{TextSerafini}.
+We will focus on an equivalent but more operational definition of Gaussian states, given as Gibbs states of generic second-order Hamiltonians of bosonic fields \cite{TextSerafini}.
 Specifically, they can be defined as arising from the action of the displacement operator \eqref{CS} and squeezing operator \eqref{SS} on a thermal state \cite{GaussWigner,*SqueezedAndThermal} (see appendix \ref{GaussThermoApp}),

 where, denoting the usual Fock states by $|n\rangle=(n!)^{-1/2}(\hat{a}^\dagger)^n|0\rangle$,

 $\beta>0$ is a free parameter, the analogue of the inverse temperature in the usual canonical ensemble.